th3w1zard1/PyKotor/wiki/TSLPatcher-SSFList-Syntax.md

 # TSLPatcher SSFList Syntax Documentation

-This guide explains how to modify SSF files using TSLPatcher syntax.
-For the complete SSF file format specification, see [SSF File Format](SSF-File-Format).
+This guide explains how to modify [SSF files](SSF-File-Format) using TSLPatcher syntax.
+For the complete [SSF file](SSF-File-Format) [format](GFF-File-Format) specification, see [SSF File Format](SSF-File-Format).
 For general TSLPatcher information, see [TSLPatcher's Official Readme](TSLPatcher's-Official-Readme).
 For HoloPatcher-specific information, see [HoloPatcher README for Mod Developers](HoloPatcher-README-for-mod-developers.).

 ## Overview

-The `[SSFList]` section in TSLPatcher's changes.ini file enables you to modify SSF (Sound Set File) files that define sound string references for characters.
-SSF files contain 28 predefined sound slots that map to specific character audio cues such as battle cries, select sounds, attack grunts, pain reactions, and various action-based sound effects.
+The `[SSFList]` section in TSLPatcher's changes.ini [file](GFF-File-Format) enables you to modify SSF ([sound set files](SSF-File-Format)) [files](GFF-File-Format) that define sound [string](GFF-File-Format#cexostring) references for characters.
+[SSF files](SSF-File-Format) contain 28 predefined sound slots that map to specific character audio cues such as battle cries, select sounds, attack grunts, pain reactions, and various action-based sound effects.

 ## Table of Contents